javascript-tutorial/en.javascript.info/1-js/7-deeper/3-function-object/5-sum-many-brackets/solution.md

 }
 ```

 This `f` will be used in the next call, again return itself, so many times as needed.
 Then, when used as a number or a string -- the `toString` returns the `currentSum`.
+We could also use `Symbol.toPrimitive` or `valueOf` here for the conversion.